jhuch-cs/gb-emulator/README.md

 # gb-emulator

 A Gameboy emulator implemented in C++ and with SDL2 for rendering.
 In addition to basic functionality, multiple cartridge types and palette switching are also implemented.
-Not implemented is audo supported and Gameboy Color functionality.
+Not implemented is audio and Gameboy Color functionality.

 ## What's What